-The Will flag, Will Retain flag and Will Message ensure that the health and fitness services application is informed when communications with the PHG are unexpectedly disrupted.
-This notification process is internal to the implementation of the health and fitness services application,
+The Will flag, Will Retain flag and Will Message ensure that the Health & Fitness services application is informed when communications with the PHG are unexpectedly disrupted.
+This notification process is internal to the implementation of the Health & Fitness services application, but is controlled by these parameters.
+The PHG application is required to set them to the values specified above.